AustinBrunkhorst/CPP-Reflection/README.md

 ## Pipeline

-In our engine (_we call it **Ursine Engine**, because we're dangerously clever and played on the fact that our team name is Bear King_), we use [CMake](http://www.cmake.org/) for managing most aspects of the the overall build pipeline.
+In our engine (_we call it **Ursine Engine**, because we're dangerously clever and played on the fact that our team name is Bear King_), we use [CMake](http://www.cmake.org/) for managing most aspects of the overall build pipeline.
 CMake is a horribly wonderful tool that I've come to love despite hating it at the same time.
 It allows us to generate solutions for most IDEs that anyone on the team likes to use, although currently, everyone is using Visual Studio 2015 (_finally **some** C++14, baby!_).

 CMake makes this pipeline surprisingly simple which was a relief.
 I won't go into much specific detail, but I'll provide relevant snippets of the integration into our engine a little later when I describe the code in this repository.